howie6879/py_project_template/README.md

 The purpose of this project is to maintain my personal **`Python project templates`** that I commonly use.

-The main functions are as follows:
+Main functions are as follows:

 - Automatically creates and manages a virtualenv for your projects by [pipenv](https://github.com/pypa/pipenv)
 - Python code formatter [black](https://github.com/psf/black)